 The purpose of the data challenge was to develop a model to predict the diet fed to dairy cows by exploiting mid-infrared spectral information.
 Participants, or groups of participants, were required to apply their developed model to a test set containing only individual milk spectra and to submit their prediction of animals' diet.
-Since participation was found to be high, six contributions out of twelve were selected, according to criteria based on the accuracy of the predictions and methodological innovativeness, to present their results both at the workshop and in the present manuscript.
+Although the participation to the chemometric challenge was extremely high among participants, only the best six contributions, in terms of accuracy of prediction and methodological innovativeness, were selected to present their results both at the workshop and in the present manuscript.